microsoft/Kusto-Query-Language/doc/geo-distance-point-to-line-function.md

 ---
 title: geo_distance_point_to_line() - Azure Data Explorer
-description: This article describes geo_distance_point_to_line() in Azure Data Explorer. ms.reviewer: mbrichko ms.topic: reference ms.date: 03/11/2020
+description: Learn how to use the geo_distance_point_to_line() function to calculate the shortest distance between a coordinate and a line or multiline on Earth. ms.reviewer: mbrichko ms.topic: reference ms.date: 12/14/2022
 ---
 # geo_distance_point_to_line()